 Students if you are experiencing low mood or anxiety and would like support for this in the form of eight on-line sessions with an Education Mental Health Practitioner, you can contact Mrs Holman for more information and sign-up.

-Mrs Holman is based in the Student Guidance Office, formerly SG4.
+Mrs Holman/Mrs Marku are based in the Student Guidance Office, formerly SG4.